 Permission Required: No

-Local food has become a mantra for many and changed the way food is produced, sold, and even eaten.
+Local food has become a mantra for many and changed the way food is being produced, sold, and even eaten.
 Values-based producers using environmentally sustainable practices need new ways to reach consumers interested in their products.
-Producers within values-based supply chains (VBSCs), and the food hubs that aggregate product from these types of producers, desire to achieve a “new mainstream” food system that is expected to challenge, if not replace, the conventional food supply chain.
-This course will examine the general themes of the recently published research in the area.
-We will examine the “growth” among small and mid-sized farmers; look at how VBSCs work compared to mainstream food systems; examine the benefits, barriers and concerns of VBSCs; and the best practices among the many recent case studies that have been published.
-Resources permitting we will include field trips to the food hubs that form part of the VBSCs in the New York region.
-Elective in the Milano School Food and the Environment Area of Specialization.
+Producers within values-based supply chains (VBSCs), and the food hubs that aggregate product from these producers, are hoping to achieve a "new mainstream" food system that will challenge, if not replace, the conventional food supply chain.
+This surveys recently published research to examine the adoption of sustainable practices among small and mid-sized farmers; compare VBSCs to mainstream food systems; explore the benefits, barriers, and concerns of VBSCs; and identify the best practices among the many recent case studies that have been published.
+Field trips to food hubs that are part of the VBSCs in the New York City region are possible.

 Open to Undergraduate students.